 In this study, a bibliometric analysis of the studies scanned in the Web of Science database under the title of "Generative AI in Education" was conducted.
 The aim of this study, which was conducted using the VosViewer software, was to determine which authors, which sources, and which countries conducted the most studies on the subject of "Generative AI in Education" through bibliometric analysis.
 On February 6, 2025, topics were selected in the Web of Science database and studies on the subject of "Generative AI in Education" were scanned.
-While performing the analyses, "Authors' citations, Synchronicity of all keywords, Bibliographic matching of documents, Bibliographic matching of sources, Bibliographic matching of the subject of "Generative AI in Education" were scanned with research, the analyses of 47 studies on the subject of "Generative AI in Education" were tabulated and presented with graphics.
+While performing the analyses, "Authors' citations, Synchronicity of all keywords, Bibliographic matching of documents, Bibliographic matching of sources, Bibliographic matching of countries" were examined.
+Within the scope of the research, the analyses of 47 studies on the subject of "Generative AI in Education" were tabulated and presented with graphics.